-Primary Criteria Rank Assessment Representativeness М A depleted example of indigenous vegetation which is typical of that remaining in the ecological district.
-Rarity L/M The area supports an indigenous species that is now uncommon in the ecological district.
+Primary Criteria Rank Assessment Representativeness M A depleted example of indigenous vegetation which is typical of that remaining in the ecological district.
+Rarity M The area supports an indigenous species that is now rare in this part of the ecological district.
 Diversity and Pattern L/M A substantially depleted indigenous plant community.

 Distinctiveness/Special L The area does not support species at distributional limits, Features intact sequences, or provide important fauna habitat.
 Other Criteria Size/Shape L The area is small and poorly buffered.
 Connectivity L The area is isolated from other areas of indigenous vegetation/habitat and does not form an important part of a network of fauna habitat.
-Sustainability Μ The area is modified, but the indigenous vegetation (cabbage tree) is resilient.
+Sustainability M The area is modified, but the indigenous vegetation (cabbage tree) is resilient.